 The build stage is where the code is compiled into an executable or deployable artifact, and it is essential to ensure that the build process is secure.
 Implementing security in this phase involves adding automated security tools like Static application security testing (SAST) tools, software composition analysis (SCA) and unit testing.
 It is important to test the build output artifacts.

-However, using someone else’s code can come with potential risks.
+Using someone else’s code, however, can come with potential risks.
 By incorporating their code into your application, you’re essentially giving them access to your code repository.
 It’s important to consider whether you trust the author and contributors of the code you’re using, as well as whether the code could contain flaws or vulnerabilities that may impact your customers or users.
-This is especially true for transitive dependencies, which make up a significant portion of JavaScript dependencies (over 98% according to GitHub State of the Octoverse report 2021).
+This is especially true for transitive dependencies, which make up a significant portion of JavaScript dependencies.
 Even if the code you’re using appears to be secure, the transitive dependencies it relies on could contain vulnerabilities that you’re not aware of.

 GitHub Advanced Security includes features for supply chain security that enable you to scan software dependencies for potential vulnerabilities.
 Additionally, the GitHub Marketplace provides numerous actions that allow you to seamlessly integrate third-party security platforms, such as Prisma Cloud, into your GitHub workflows.
 This can help ensure that your code is protected and secure from potential threats.